retrocomputacion/retrobbs/readme.md

  - Main video frame grabbing routine moved to new `common/video.py`, YouTube plugin now calls this internal routine.
  - *YouTube* plugin tries to use *Streamlink* to resolve video URL if *Pafy* fails.
  - When all the slots are in use will now correctly close any further incoming connections.
- - *Weather* and *Maps* plugins use Photon instead of Nominatim as geocoder.
+ - *Weather* and *Maps* plugins use can use either Photon or Nominatim as geocoder, selected from the configuration file.
- - Fixed creash when the geocoder didnt respond in time in the *Weather* plugin
+ - Fixed crash when the geocoder didnt respond in time in the *Weather* plugin
  - Extensive rewrite and cleanup, TML scripting integration.
  - Option to logout after transferring a program to memory

 ---
 # 1.2 The *Turbo56K* protocol

-*[Turbo56k](turbo56k.md)* was created by Jorge Castillo as a simple protocol to provide high-speed file transfer functionality to his bit-banging 57600bps RS232 routine for the C64.
+*[Turbo56k](docs/turbo56k.md)* was created by Jorge Castillo as a simple protocol to provide high-speed file transfer functionality to his bit-banging 57600bps RS232 routine for the C64.
 Over time, the protocol has been extended to include 4-bit PCM audio streaming, bitmap graphics transfer and display, SID music streaming and more.

 *RetroBBS* will refuse incoming connections from non-*Turbo56K* compliant terminals.

 ---
+# 1.3 The *TML* language

+Introduced in v0.2x, *TML*, stading for *Turbo Markup Language* is a markup and scripting language inspired by the type-in program listings in magazines from the 1980's.
+The language's goal is to allow the description of control codes and other platform specific characteristics in plain text.
+With the added power of allowing the access of internal BBS functions and plugins.
+Read the [dedicated documentation](docs/tml.md) for more info.

+---
-# 1.3 Features
+# 1.4 Features

 *RetroBBS* is quite customizable and expandable.
 The use of a configuration file (`config.ini` by default) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
 In addition, the plug-in system allows adding extra functionality with full support from the configuration file.